MartinLei/arimaa_scala/README.md

 - get list of moves
 - start change tile set
 ## rules
+- coordinate should only be one tile distance
 - freeze unlock if surround by one, own tile
 - 4 steps per round (player)
 - detect third time same move
 - victory

+## bug
+- trap undo, no tile gets respawn
+- get trap, although its own tile to hold it (push it on trap)
+- empty coordinates get "is not your tile"